 Test for grounds with an ohmmeter.
 Check between each commutator segment and the shaft.
 A low ohmmeter reading indicates a grounded armature.
+See Figure 35.
 Use a growler to test for shorted coils.
 Place armature in growler and run a steel strip over the armature surface.
 If a coil is shorting, the steel strip becomes magnetized and vibrates.
 Rotate armature slightly and repeat test for one complete revolution of the armature.
 If armature is defective, replace it.
+See Figure 36.

 Clean commutator with #00 or #000 sandpaper.
 Blow the sand out of motor after cleaning.
-If heavily scored or worn, turn it down in a lathe.
+If heavily scored for worn, turn it down in a lathe.